Skip to main content

 Attempt the smart migration first, falling back to basic if it fails:

-def create_migration(schema_old: dict, schema_new: dict) -> str:
+async def create_migration(schema_old: dict, schema_new: dict) -> str:

-"""Generate migration with AI, fallback to basic diff."""
+"""Generate agent-backed migration, fallback to basic diff."""

 try:

-migration = generate_migration(schema_old, schema_new)
+migration = await generate_migration(schema_old, schema_new)

-logger.info("Generated smart migration with AI")
+logger.info("Generated smart migration with an agent")

 return migration